VGP/vgp-assembly/wdl_pipeline/WDL_Manual.md

 which must already be downloaded on the computer building the images.
 This must be a specific version of the code, which may be difficult for some users to acquire for manual compilation.
-As such, the bionano image must be built manually.
+As such, the bionano image image is excluded from this build script, and must be built manually by entering the image's directory and manually running `make`.

+#### Bionano Genomics Statement

 Bionano Genomics has agreed to provide the licensed Bionano Solve software to enable the VGP consortium to package the VGP pipeline in a container.